quake-labs/quake-dash-app/README.md

 `SOURCE`: choice of 'USGS' or 'EMSC' depending on which datasource to pull from `LAT` and `LON` are the central latitude and longitude
 `DIST` is the distance in miles from the center to search from

+4. `/zip/ZIPCODE/DIST` - reutrns last quake around a given zip code

+`ZIPCODE`: a US 5 digit zip code
+`DIST`: the distance out to check for the last quake, defaults to 20km

+5. `/comments/SOURCE/QUAKE` - gets or posts comments about quakes

+`SOURCE`: choice of 'USGS' or 'EMSC' depending on which datasource the quake is in `QUAKE`: the earthquake's ID number

 ## 4️⃣ Tech Stack 📚